VictorySpecificationII/AIden/terraform/k3s-on-gce/README.md

 Execute the following steps to automatically create the DNS records using the provided script, in my case I host my domains on GoDaddy.

  - Run ```gcloud compute forwarding-rules list```
- - Note the external IP of the load balancer
+ - Note the external IP of the load balancers
  - Populate the envfile with the needed variables
  - Run ```source envfile```
  - Run ```env | grep GO``` to make sure the environment variables have been set.
- - Modify the list in the domain_reg.sh file with the subdomains you want and their associated IP's (in this case, the external LB IP)
+ - Modify the list in the domain_reg.sh file with the subdomains you want and their associated IP's (in this case, the external LB IPs)
  - Run ```chmod +x domain_reg.sh && ./domain_reg.sh``` and it should create the records for you.